joebentaylor1995/joebentaylor-2026/README.md

 12. **`next.config.js`**: Next.js framework configuration file where you can customize build settings, add environment variables, configure plugins, and modify webpack behavior.
 Essential for tailoring Next.js to your project's needs.

-13. **`package-lock.json`**: Automatically generated dependency lock file that ensures consistent installations across different environments by recording the exact version of each installed package.
+13. **`pnpm-lock.yaml`**: Automatically generated dependency lock file that ensures consistent installations across different environments by recording the exact version of each installed package.
 Should be committed to version control but never manually edited.
+(This project uses pnpm instead of npm - see [docs/pnpm.md](docs/pnpm.md))

 14. **`package.json`**: Project manifest file defining your application's dependencies, scripts, metadata, and other important configurations.
 This is the central configuration file for your Node.js/JavaScript project.